phenixblue/imageswap-webhook/README.md

   With this, all images will be swapped except those that already match the `harbor.internal.example.com` pattern

-- Enabling swapping for all registries except those that match the `example.com` pattern
+- Enable swapping for all registries except those that match the `example.com` pattern

   ```
   default:harbor.internal.example.com